kelihansen/01-mobile-first/README.md

 - Working from the provided [comp images](comp-images/), write CSS such that the browser rendering matches the images as closely as possible.
 - Utilize the icon fonts located in `styles/icons.css` for navigation features as shown in the comp images.

-*As a developer, I want to use standard industry practices for setting up and organizing the code that handles the styling of my application so that my code is easy to edit and maintain.*
+*As a developer, I want to use standard industry practices for setting up and organizing the code that handles the styling of my application so that it is easy to edit and maintain.*

 - Utilize a [`normalize.css`](https://github.com/necolas/normalize.css/blob/master/normalize.css) file, which should be placed in a `vendor/styles/` directory, to override default browser settings that affect the way documents render.
 - Utilize SMACSS practices to organize CSS into separate files and appropriately order the loading of those files in the `<head>` of the HTML document.
+At minimum you should have a file for: base, layout, and module styles.

 *As a user, I want a familiar experience of the application so that I know how to use it on my smartphone and occasionally my laptop.*